-THE SUBMISSION DEADLINE FOR WORKS PUBLISHED IN 2023 IS FEBRUARY 15, 2025, FOR BOOKS, ARTICLES AND GRADUATE STUDENT WORK; FEBRUARY 15, 2025 FOR RESEARCH GRANTS.
+THE SUBMISSION DEADLINE FOR WORKS PUBLISHED IN 2024 IS FEBRUARY 1, 2025, FOR BOOKS, ARTICLES AND GRADUATE STUDENT WORK; FEBRUARY 15, 2025 FOR RESEARCH GRANTS.

 Award winners are nominated by six committees.

-1. BOOKS: In order for a book to be considered by our five-member Book Awards Committee, the publisher should mail a copy of the book to each of the committee members.
+1. BOOKS: In order for a book to be considered by our three-member Book Awards Committee, the publisher should mail a copy of the book to each of the committee members.
 Please click here for their addresses.

 We prefer that the nominated books be sent directly from the publishers/presses, authors or agents to each committee member.
 If there is a hardship because the list price of a book is $75 or more, we ask the publisher for one hard copy (sent to the committee chair) and an electronic version of the book that can be distributed to committee members.
 The Book Awards Committee nominates winners in six categories.
 Please include a note as to which categories you believe the book is qualified to be considered for: